-Almond Flour – This will help hold the balls together, and also makes these ladoo’s healthier.
+Almond Flour – This will help hold the balls together and also make these ladoo’s healthier.
 I typically get a large bag of almond flour from Costco.
 If you don’t have almond flour, you can grind whole almonds to a fine powder.

-Cocoa Powder – This adds the perfect touch of chocolate, and what will make it popular with kids!
+Cocoa Powder – This adds the perfect touch of chocolate, and it will make it popular with kids!

 Chopped Nuts – I used almonds, but other nuts can be used too, like walnuts.

-Desiccated/Shredded Coconut – For a final touch to roll the balls, and decorate them.
+Desiccated/Shredded Coconut – For a final touch, roll the balls and decorate them.